 BBS in Hampshire

-In Hampshire, we currently have a sample of 171 squares that we’d like to be surveyed annually (about 5% of the squares in the region).
-It’s never possible to get them all surveyed in any one year, but results were submitted for 153 squares in 2017.
+In Hampshire, we currently have a sample of 193 squares that we’d like to be surveyed annually (over 5% of the squares in the region).
+It’s never possible to get them all surveyed in any one year, but results were submitted for 153 squares in 2022.